Serrowxd/LambdaNotes_Refactor/README.md

 - **Noteview:**

   - It wouldn't hurt to have maybe some buttons added to the small-version of the navigation in the noteview section.
 Possibly icons that reference different thing.
-  - Second idea, just collapse the blue bar and fill the screen with the notes.

 # Broken Stuff